 Advanced Benefits Strategies: 877-732-8125; www.abs125.com

 - [Updated] I am thinking of traveling or have recently traveled outside New York State.
 What guidelines should I follow?

 Employee domestic and international travel should be postponed until further notice.

 Quarantine on Return from Authorized and Personal Domestic and International Travel

 The CDC recommends a 14 day quarantine for all individuals returning from international travel.

 Pursuant to the Governor’s Executive Order 202.45, RFCUNY employees entering New York from a state with a positive test rate higher than 10 per 100,000 residents, or higher than a 10% test positivity rate, over a seven day rolling average, and which the Commissioner of the NYS Department of Health has designated as meeting these conditions as outlined in the advisory issued pursuant to the Governor’s Executive Order 205, are required to quarantine for a period of 14 days consistent with NYS Department of Health regulations for quarantine.
 The requirements of the travel advisory do not apply to any individual passing through designated states for a limited duration (i.e., less than 24 hours) through the course of travel.

 Note: This also applies to new hires coming from outside New York.

-Planning For and Returning from International Personal Travel
+Planning For and Returning from Domestic and International Personal Travel

 Pursuant to Chapter 25 of the NYS Laws of 2020, RFCUNY employees shall not receive paid sick leave benefits or any other paid benefits provided by Chapter 25 if the employee is subject to a mandatory or precautionary order of quarantine because the employee has returned to the United States after traveling for personal business (i.e., not taken as part of the employee’s employment or at the direction of the employee’s employer) to a country for which the CDC has a level two or three travel health notice.